FHU/palindrome-lab-samanthazumbrun/README.md

 # palindrome_lab_template

-A palindrom is a word with the same letters forward as backwards.
+A palindrome is a word with the same letters forward as backwards.

 Examples of palindromes:
 kayak